Deadline: March 1, 2013

 Qualifications for the China Program LLM Fellowship include:

-- admission to the LLM in Environmental Law or LLM in American Legal Studies programs
+- admission to the LLM in Environmental Law or the LLM in American Legal Studies programs

 - a demonstrated commitment to environmental or energy issues in China/Asia